nf-core/website/markdown/usage/troubleshooting.md

 ---
 title: Troubleshooting
-subtitle: How to troubleshoot commong mistakes and issues
+subtitle: How to troubleshoot common mistakes and issues
 ---

 ## Input files not found